maddockj1/record-collection/README.md

 # My Vinyl Collection

-A beautiful, modern web application to track and manage your vinyl record collection.
-Deploy it to GitHub Pages to access your collection from anywhere!
+A beautiful, modern web application to display your vinyl record collection.
+Deploy it to GitHub Pages to showcase your collection!

 ## Features

-- 🎵 Add records with artist, album, year, genre, condition, and notes
+- 🎵 Display records with artist, album, year, genre, and album cover
 - 🔍 Search your collection by artist or album name
-- ✏️ Edit existing records
-- 🗑️ Delete records
 - 📄 Load data from JSON file (`data.json`)
-- 💾 Export your collection as JSON
 - 📱 Fully responsive design
-- 🎨 Modern, beautiful UI
+- 🎨 Modern, beautiful UI with album cover images

 ## Getting Started